Badia Masabni

-Badia Masabni (بديعة مصابني, born Wadiha Masabni (وديعة مصابني; 25 February 1892 – 23 July 1974) was a belly dancer, singer, actress, night club owner and businesswoman considered as the developer of modern belly dancing, by bringing the Western and Hollywood-esque vibe into it, after living for several years in the Americas since the age of seven.
+Badia Masabni (بديعة مصابني, born Wadiha Masabni (وديعة مصابني); 25 February 1892 – 23 July 1974) was a belly dancer, singer, actress, night club owner and businesswoman considered as the developer of modern belly dancing, by bringing the Western and Hollywood-esque vibe into it, after living for several years in the West and Americas since the age of seven.

-Masabni also became known for opening a series of influential clubs in Cairo from the 1920s onward bringing Egyptian belly dance to the Western audience and popularizing it further through Egyptian cinema.
+Masabni also became known for opening a series of influential clubs in Cairo from the 1920s onward bringing Egyptian belly dance to the Western audience, as her casinos were frequently visited by Egypt's tourists.
 As a result of her influential casinos she is credited with training and launching the careers of many Egyptian artists, especially the belly dance's stars Samia Gamal and Taheyya Kariokka.

 One of the most important bridges in Cairo, the Badia Bridge, is named after her and is located next to where she had her performance hall.

 Early life

-Badia was born in 1892 in Damascus, Ottoman Empire, one of seven siblings, to a Syrian father and a Lebanese mother.
+Badia was born in 1892 in Damascus, Ottoman Empire, one of seven siblings, to a Lebanese father and a Syrian mother.
 Her father owned a Soapmaking business.
 The family's financial condition abruptly worsened when Badia's father died leaving his sons to care for the family business.
 Soon afterwards, the soap factory was consumed by fire and one of Badia's brothers died with fever.

 She studied at a Christian school of nuns, where she was taught classical ballet and tap dancing.
 At the beginning of World War I she was forced by her family, with few financial resources, to marry a man she did not love.
 In the early 1920s she left her husband and moved to Beirut, working in a French cabaret.
 She later moved to Cairo, where she began a new life and her career as a theater actress and dancer.